2005–06 Mid-American Conference men's basketball season

 The 2005–06 Mid-American Conference men's basketball season began with practices in October 2005, followed by the start of the 2005–06 NCAA Division I men's basketball season in November.
 Conference play began in January 2007 and concluded in March 2007.
 Kent State won the regular season title with a conference record of 15–3 over second-place Akron and Miami.
 Kent State defeated seventh-seeded Toledo in the MAC tournament final and represented the MAC in the NCAA tournament.
 There they lost in the first round to Pittsburgh.

-The MAC went from 13 teams in 2004–05 to 12 with the departure pf Marshall for Conference USA.
+The MAC went from 13 teams in 2004–05 to 12 with the departure of Marshall for Conference USA.
 This was the last change in the MAC's core membership for 20 years; its next such change was the arrival of UMass ahead of the 2025–26 season.

 Preseason awards

 The preseason poll was announced by the league office on October 26, 2005.